 Conduct a security assessment to identify vulnerabilities

 A manufacturing company should work with a reputable cybersecurity firm to conduct a security assessment.
 This will help identify any vulnerabilities in the systems and processes.
+Once you’ve completed a thorough review, as well as a digital asset discovery, consider employing a threat intelligence platform for real-time security monitoring.

 Apply single sign-on to access your separate networks and applications